ahermant/ah-blog/content/posts/2016-01-09---Perfecting-the-Art-of-Perfection.md

 Cypress.Commands.add("login", () => {
-    const tenantId = Cypress.env('TENANT_ID') // directory (tenant) ID displayed in the Overview of your Azure app const clientId = Cypress.env('CLIENT_ID') // The application client ID available in the overview of your app const clientSecret = Cypress.env('CLIENT_SECRET') // The client Secret that you have generated const scope = Cypress.env('SCOPE') // The scope you want to connect to.
+    const tenantId = Cypress.env('TENANT_ID') // directory (tenant) ID displayed in the Overview of your Azure app const clientId = Cypress.env('CLIENT_ID') // The application client ID available in the overview of your app const applicationSecret = Cypress.env('APPLICATION_SECRET') // The client Secret that you have generated const scope = Cypress.env('SCOPE') // The scope you want to connect to.
 For example User.Read
     cy.request({
         method: 'POST',